 A relentless focus on reading – whole class, small group and 1:1 – models for children the pleasure of reading and also supports accelerated progress.
 Reception pupils are screened within the first 8 weeks of joining our school for speech and language delay and programmes are put into place immediately to support correct sounds and vocabulary development.
 Small group teaching is a key part of the philosophy at Wateringbury and every staff member is viewed as an educator with the potential to transform the learning for a child.
 We invest in the highest calibre staff and aim for smaller adult:pupil ratios at the critical early stages of a child’s education.
 A stringent focus on phonics, writing and number skills at Key Stage 1 generally obviates the need to fill in gaps or pick up the pieces in Key Stage 2.
 Where pupils are particularly vulnerable and continue to demonstrate difficulties, additional targeted support is provided.

 Pupils who receive additional support are monitored closely: small, challenging steps are set as targets and each child’s progress is monitored closely and reviewed formally at least 3x per year during Pupil Progress Meetings.
-In addition, the headteacher has regular reading conferences with pupils, with a focus on Pupil Premium children; teachers have weekly learning reviews with PP pupils on a one-to-one basis to discuss their targets, learning, progress, achievements and next steps.
+Teachers hold weekly learning reviews with PP pupils on a one-to-one basis to discuss their targets, learning, progress, achievements and next steps.
 The success of any intervention is measured by the child’s progress in phonics, spelling, reading, writing or maths and is always evidenced by work in books.
 We track, review and improve our provision throughout the year.

-Pupil premium numbers at Wateringbury vary considerably by class (from as few as 1 child to as many as 6 children).
+Pupil premium numbers at Wateringbury vary considerably by class (from as few as 2 children (6%) to as many as 11 children (34%)).
 For this reason, the attainment and progress of Pupil Premium children is always looked at individually and comparisons with school and national data can be misleading.

 Please click on the link below to see our planned Pupil Premium allocation for 2018-2019